And you can be on with us by calling 800-282-2882.

 How could you not say that?

-Well, it's it's impossible not to say, and you're uh you're absolutely you're absolutely right.
+It's impossible not to say, and you're absolutely right.

-And it you know, but and and I think that what you're saying in in your book, you're just saying that, gee, we have a major crisis at hand, and we just cannot continue the old conversations, the old uh uh solutions, we have to find something uh different.
+And I think that what you're saying in your book, you're just saying that, gee, we have a major crisis at hand, and we just cannot continue the old conversations, the old solutions.

-And and getting back to this uh the education uh issue that you're talking about, the the grossly fraudulent education, it's uh I and I I don't know whether you're aware of it, but if you go to some black owned and operated and founded schools, such as Marcus Garvey School in Los Angeles, or Marva Collins Preparatory School in Cincinnati, Ivy Leaf in Philadelphia, these are all schools that are uh that are uh owned and operated by blacks.
+And getting back to this, the education issue that you were talking about, the grossly fraudulent education, and I don't know whether you're aware of it, but if you go to some black-owned and operated and founded schools, such as Marcus Garvey School in Los Angeles, or Marva Collins Preparatory School in Cincinnati, Ivy Leaf in Philadelphia, these are all schools that are owned and operated by blacks.

-The black kids there from low and moderate income uh households and often female headed households at those schools, eighty-five to ninety percent of the kids score at and up to three years above grade level.
+The black kids there from low and moderate income households and often female-headed households at those schools, 85 to 90% of the kids score at and up to three years above grade level.

 Yeah.